aishwarya-ramanand/aishwarya-ramanand/README.md

 ---

-<h3 align="center">💫 “Exploring data, finding patterns, and turning insights into impact — one project at a time.” 💫</h3>
+<h3 align="center" style="color:#1E90FF;">💫 “Exploring data, finding patterns, and turning insights into impact — one project at a time.” 💫</h3>

 <p align="center">
   <em>Thanks for stopping by!
 Let’s connect and create something insightful together.</em>